-- 1. Open the rear rack door on the unit you are servicing. - 2.
-Identify the system unit you are servicing in the rack. - 3.
-Disconnect all power cords from the unit that you are servicing.
-This system might be equipped with two power supplies.
+- 1. Open the rear rack door on the system unit that you are servicing. - 2.
+Identify the system unit that you are servicing in the rack. - 3.
+Disconnect all power cords from the system unit that you are servicing.

+Note: This system might be equipped with two power supplies.
 Before continuing with any remove and replace procedures that require the power to be off, ensure that both power sources to the system have been completely disconnected.